Evidence

 Please note that while it may be appropriate to submit images as evidence in some instances, it is not required in others, such as to demonstrate the occurrence of an injury, medical condition, or accident, as these should be evidenced via appropriate documentation such as a doctor's note, police report or hospital discharge letter.

-Therefore, please refrain from adding images as supporting evidence unless it is necessary and appropriate to do so.
+Therefore, please refrain from adding images as supporting evidence unless it is absolutely necessary and appropriate to do so.

 Clarification of evidence